CSHL-comp-neuro-vision/website/_sources/2024/project_ideas.md.txt

 ## Marlene Cohen

-Generate a fake multineuron data set.
+1. Generate a fake multineuron data set.
 This should include spike count, BOLD, or calcium imaging responses of n neurons (or voxels) on m trials.
 You could use models from any of several tutorials to generate these responses.
 (I know that ChoiceProbabilityTutorial will do this for a population of MT neurons.)
 From this fake data set, calculate:

-1) the average correlation between each pair of neurons (this could be noise or signal correlation, depending on the data set you generated)
+a.
+The average correlation between each pair of neurons (this could be noise or signal correlation, depending on the data set you generated).\

-2) the dimensionality of the shared variability (e.g. by calculating the proportion variance explained by the first k principal components for k=1:n)
+b.
+The dimensionality of the shared variability (e.g. by calculating the proportion variance explained by the first k principal components for k=1:n)\

-3) for the overachievers among you, calculate some fancy measurements too, such as communication subspace dimensionality if you modeled multiple brain areas (good code <a href="https://github.com/joao-semedo/communication-subspace">here</a>) or average or modal controllability (good code at #3 <a href="https://complexsystemsupenn.com/codedata">here</a>; start with the correlation matrix with the diagonal set to 0 instead of 1).
-If you would like to experiment with topological data analysis, I can provide code for that too.
+c.
+For the overachievers among you, calculate some fancy measurements too, such as communication subspace dimensionality if you modeled multiple brain areas (good code <a href="https://github.com/joao-semedo/communication-subspace">here</a>) or average or modal controllability (good code at #3 <a href="https://complexsystemsupenn.com/codedata">here</a>; start with the correlation matrix with the diagonal set to 0 instead of 1).
+If you would like to experiment with topological data analysis, I can provide code for that too.\

-Next, make some change to your model that will affect the shared variability (maybe add in a common noise source, or change some model parameters) and repeat the calculations in #1-3.
-Can you gain some insight into how those numbers are related?
+d.
+Next, make some change to your model that will affect the shared variability (maybe add in a common noise source, or change some model parameters) and repeat the calculations in #a-c.
+Can you gain some insight into how those numbers are related?\

+e.
 Possible publishable extension: Do these calculations in a real data set (yours?
 Or several from my lab are available if you would like).
 Which ways of quantifying shared variability are most closely associated with behavior, stimuli, task condition, or some other quantity you think is important?

 ## Madineh Sedigh-Sarvestani